EU MDR Compliance Guide

-A thorough understanding of the MDR allows you to use the information within the Regulations, along with guidance from harmonised standards and MEDDEV guidelines, to begin constructing MDR-compliant systems and processes.
-Many processes that achieve MDR compliance follow the same cyclical structure for their implementation and maintenance which should be reflected in their design.
+A thorough understanding of the MDR allows you to apply this knowledge, along with guidance from harmonised standards and MEDDEV guidelines, to begin constructing MDR-compliant systems and processes.
+Many regulatory processes that are required for MDR compliance follow the same cyclical structure for their implementation and maintenance which should be reflected in their design.
 This system is usually:

 Applying this process to Quality Management Systems, Post-Market Surveillance Systems, Risk Management processes and Clinical Evaluation will help ensure that information gathered during the “Implement” phase is worked back into the design of the systems and responded to appropriately.

 Even with a thorough understanding of the MDR, building compliant systems can be challenging.
-For example, demonstrating conformity to the GSPRs, developing PMCF procedures within a PMS system, and performing Clinical Evaluation all involve the design, documentation, implementation and conduct of clinical investigations.
-Performing and interpreting clinical investigations requires medical insight that many medical device companies do not have available in-house.
+For example, demonstrating conformity to the GSPRs, developing PMCF procedures within a PMS system, and performing Clinical Evaluation may all involve the design, documentation, implementation, conduct and interpretation of clinical investigations.
+Performing and interpreting clinical evidence requires a degree of medical insight that many medical device companies do not have available in-house.